Assyrian people: Pre-Christian history

+The Neo-Assyrian Empire (c.
+911–609 BC) was the most powerful and expansive phase of Assyrian civilization, ruling the largest empire yet assembled at that time, stretching from Mesopotamia to Egypt and the Levant.
+At its height, it was the strongest military power in the world, pioneering advanced tactics, siege warfare, and administrative systems that influenced future empires.

+However, the empire's decline was gradual, caused by imperial overstretch, internal instability, and resistance from vassal states.
+The Babylonians and Medes formed an alliance and captured Nineveh in 612 BC, and after a final defeat at Harran in 609 BC, the empire fell.
+Despite this, Assyrian culture and administrative practices influenced the subsequent Babylonian and Persian empires.

 The Assyrian people, after the fall of the Neo-Assyrian Empire in 609 BC, were under the control of the Neo-Babylonian Empire and later, the Persian Empire, which consumed the entire Neo-Babylonian or "Chaldean" Empire in 539 BC.
-Assyrians became front line soldiers for the Persian Empire under Xerxes I, playing a major role in the Battle of Marathon under Darius I in 490 BC.
-However Herodotus, whose Histories are the main source of information about that battle, makes no mention of Assyrians in connection with it.
+Assyrians became front line soldiers for the Persian Empire under Xerxes I, playing a significant role in the Battle of Marathon under Darius I in 490 BC.
+However, Herodotus, whose Histories are the primary source of information about that battle, makes no mention of Assyrians in connection with it.

-Despite the influx of foreign elements, the presence of Assyrians is confirmed by the worship of the god Ashur; references to the name survive into the 3rd century AD.
-The Greeks, Parthians, and Romans had a rather low level of integration with the local population in Mesopotamia, which allowed their cultures to survive.
+Despite the influx of foreign elements, the presence of Assyrians is confirmed by the worship of the god Ashur.
+References to the name survive into the 3rd century AD.
+The Greeks, Parthians, and Romans had a relatively low level of integration with the local population in Mesopotamia, which allowed their cultures to survive.
 Semi-independent kingdoms influenced by Assyrian culture (Hatra, Adiabene, Osroene) and perhaps semi-autonomous Assyrian vassal states (Assur) sprung up in the east under Parthian rule, lasting until conquests by the Sasanian Empire in the region in the 3rd century AD.